benduong2001/benduong2001.github.io/food_recommendation.md

 ### **Overview**

-* The model should take a given user and a given restaurant as input, and output 1 or 0 if the user will visit and eat at that restaurant (or not).
+* The model should take a given user and a given restaurant as input, and output a value between 1 and 0 if the user will visit and eat at that restaurant (or not).
 * The user and restaurant are both represented by vectors of the same dimension.
 These vectors are in turn the compressed summaries of all the information about a given user / restaurant.
    * The vector for a user is the TF-IDF weighted centroid (i.e. the average vector) of the Word2Vec vector representations of each food-related word that showed up in all of the reviews that the user has written.
    * The vector for a restaurant is the TF-IDF weighted centroid (i.e. the average vector) of the Word2Vec representations of each food-related word that showed up in all of the reviews about the restaurant.